January to June

 Since that time, our Project Manager has been working closely with The Highland Council and our appointed Landscape Architect to finalise designs, specifications, and costs for this proposal.
 The capital works that the Trust seeks to deliver cover most outdoors areas of this grade A listed site, and will in some cases require Listed Building Consent.
 Thus, the preparation of design and consent drawings for this proposal was a complex undertaking.
 The Trust would like to thank the Scottish Land Fund for their helpful contribution to consultant costs and Planning fees.

 The Trust’s Planning documents, Listed Building Consent documents, and final Stage 2 application to the Rural Tourism Infrastructure Fund were submitted in October 2020.
-The Planning and Listed Building Consent documents will remain available to view online during the assessment window.
+The Planning and Listed Building Consent documents remained available to view online during the assessment window.
 We anticipate a decision on our Stage 2 funding application from VisitScotland in December 2020.

 Phase 2: Next Steps